Exploiting __VIEWSTATE without knowing the secrets

 --generator = {__VIWESTATEGENERATOR parameter value}

-In this case Burp doesn't find if the parameter is protected with MAC because it doesn't recognise the values.
+In this it's not known if the parameter is protected with MAC.
 Then, the value is probably encrypted and you will need the Machine Key to encrypt your payload to exploit the vulnerability.

-parameter from the request in order to exploit the ViewState deserialization vulnerability, else it will return a Viewstate MAC validation error and exploit will fail as shown in Figure:
+• Remove __VIEWSTATEENCRYPTED parameter from the request in order to exploit the ViewState deserialization vulnerability, else it will return a Viewstate MAC validation error and exploit will fail.

 We can force the usage of ASP.NET framework by specifying the below parameter inside the web.config file as shown below.